dev-ath0m/hyperhdr-c792/README.md

    via the JSON API to select the correct LUT table — **no service restart needed**.
    - SDR signal (ITU709) → `HDR=0` → Table 2 (SDR YUV): passthrough
    - HDR signal (BT.2020) → `HDR=1` → Table 1 (HDR YUV): PQ/HLG→SDR tone mapping
+5. **Streaming guard:** Before executing a 3-step restart, checks whether a network streaming client is connected to HyperHDR's Flatbuffers port (19400).
+If a connection is active, the restart is **deferred** — the reason is queued in `RESTART_PENDING` and the restart executes automatically on the next watchdog cycle after all streaming clients disconnect.
+This prevents ambilight LED interruptions while another application (e.g. Home Assistant, a second HyperHDR instance) is receiving the frame stream.

 Color space and source changes use the 3-step restart sequence:
 `stop HyperHDR → restart relay (fresh ffmpeg) → start HyperHDR` HDR toggling is instant (API call only) and does not require a restart.
+Restarts are deferred while streaming clients are connected (mechanism 5).

 This avoids the systemd circular dependency (the relay service has `Before=hyperhdr@pi.service`, so `systemctl restart hyperhdr` alone cannot